Grandmothers of Plaza de Mayo: The Dirty War and methodology

 The Dirty War is considered an infamous period of time in Latin America for the disappearance of almost 30,000 people.
 No one demographic of people were abducted.
 Any person suspected as a threat to the dictatorship would be taken; this includes men and women, young and old, pregnant women, students, middle class workers, lawyers, scientists etc. The military tactics such as Operation Condor and a "night and fog" regime allowed the Argentine government along with other countries surrounding it to deny its actions.
 While hundreds of people were taken and placed into detention centers that were widely scattered across South America, the government could say that it had never heard of such allegations.
 With these tactics, the government was able to carry out mass executions.
-Victims were also thrown from airplanes into the sea, died in captivity and of other torture methods.
+Victims were also thrown from airplanes into the sea, died in captivity or were killed by other torture methods.